 The need is great, but it is not impossible.
 When people who love and care are willing to sacrifice for the sake of the children, changing their present circumstances and the potential for a better future is achievable.

-Would you set aside some special time this October 11 to pray for those 600 million young girls and for GFA and other NGOs who are hard at work to minister to these young women and to transform their lives for the better?
+Would you set aside some special time this October 11 to pray for those 600 million young girls and for Gospel for Asia (GFA) and other NGOs who are hard at work to minister to these young women and to transform their lives for the better?

 Please continue reading here to learn how you can join us in providing a better hope and future for these precious children.